ToniKleinfeld/Read-me-script/README.md

 ```

 > [!NOTE]
-> After creating the readme.md you can delete the script folder if no need anymore.
+> After creating the readme.md you can delete the script folder if there is no need anymore.

 ## More Infos